Rúhíyyih Khánum: Work after Effendi

 From 1957 until her death, Rúhíyyih Khánum traveled to over 185 countries and territories working with the world's several million Baháʼís.
 She especially encouraged members of indigenous peoples to participate in the global Baháʼí community.
 Her travels took her to all the continents and to small islands.
 Some of her travels involved extended stays.
 For four years, she traveled for 58,000 kilometers in a Land Rover through sub-Saharan Africa, visiting 34 countries, in 19 of which she was received by the head of state.
 On another trip, she visited nearly 30 countries in Asia and the Pacific islands during a seven-month span.
-From January to March 1970, she crossed Africa from east to west, driving 2/3 of the distance herself, visiting many country's communities, meeting with individuals and institutions, both Baháʼí and civic.
+From January to March 1970, she crossed Africa from east to west, driving 2/3 of the distance herself, visiting many countries' communities, meeting with individuals and institutions, both Baháʼí and civic.

 In 1975–6, she travelled by boat through the tributaries of the Amazon River of Brazil and visited the high mountain ranges of Peru and Bolivia.
 Thirty six tribal groups were visited over a period of six months; the trip was called The Green Light Expedition, which followed Khanum's The Great African Safari.
 There have also been projects developed from the original expedition – In the Footsteps of the Green Light Expedition and Tear of the Clouds.